 A graduate of King Alfred’s College, Winchester (now Winchester University) in 1996 and The London School of Journalism in 1998, I began my media career the following year at Turner Broadcasting in London, where I was Editor of the UK website for Turner Classic Movies.
 Going freelance full-time in July 2001, I have contributed to a wide array of outlets – both print and online – in the last decade.

-These include: VARIETY Weekly, Comic Heroes, The First Post (Online), The Daily Telegraph, The Times, SFX Magazine, SciFiNow Magazine, Judge Dredd The Megazine, BBC Online (Films, Music, Collective), Virgin.Net, Amazon.co.uk, Film Four.Com, Ink Magazine, Dreamwatch Magazine, Starlog Magazine, Hotdog Magazine, The Net Magazine, BBC Classical Music, TV Zone Magazine, Starburst Magazine, Popcorn.co.uk, SFX Online, Thisislondon.co.uk, Flicks Magazine, Comics International and Model/Collector’s Mart.
+These include: EMPIRE Magazine, VARIETY Weekly, Eaglemoss Collections, Comic Heroes, Yahoo!
+Movies UK, The First Post (Online), The Daily Telegraph, SFX Magazine, SciFiNow Magazine, Judge Dredd The Megazine, BBC Online (Films, Music, Collective), Virgin.Net, Amazon.co.uk, Film Four.Com, Ink Magazine, Dreamwatch Magazine, Starlog Magazine, Hotdog Magazine, The Net Magazine, BBC Classical Music, TV Zone Magazine, Starburst Magazine, Popcorn.co.uk, SFX Online, Thisislondon.co.uk, Flicks Magazine, Comics International and Model/Collector’s Mart.